 Allsky has always had the ability to add text to the captured image but in a very limited way.
 There a new method to add an overlay.
 You choose the method via the Overlay Method setting in the WebUI's Allsky Settings page.

-1. The new module method has many new features and is significantly more flexible than the older method.
+- The module method has many new features and is significantly more flexible than the older method.
 For example, you can add an overlay ONLY to the live image but not to saved images.
 You can also easily add images and text using a drag-and-drop method.

 This page focuses on the module method.

-The module method will be the default in the next version of Allsky, and will be the ONLY method in the version after that.
+The module method is the default and will be the ONLY method in the next version of Allsky.

 We suggest you start using this method now.